WebAssembly/profiles/proposals/profiles/Overview.md

 In each case, a related profile is expected to affect all instructions and constructs associated with a respective feature.

+#### Goals

+1. *Well-specified subsets.* Provide new Wasm ecosystems that cannot support the full language with suitable subsets, which would otherwise be forced to invent them on their own.

+2. *Minimised fragmentation.* Maximise compatibility between across diverse ecosystems by aligning them and keeping the number of profiles to a minimum.
+(Also, minimise complexity and test matrix for engines or tools that want to be configurable for multiple profiles.)

+3. *Durability.* The set of available profiles should remain fairly stable over time, such that ecosystems rarely if ever need to reconsider their choice.

+#### Non-Goals

+1. *Versioning.* Profiles are _not_ intended to distinguish new vs old versions of the language – that is an independent dimension for which we already have have version numbers.
+Rather, we fully expect that new versions of the language will extend existing profiles.
+Profiles are meant to codify _permanent_ use case distinctions, not temporary implementation deviations.

+2. *Feature detection.* Profiles are directed at ecosystem creators, not users of the language.
+While it may make sense to provide programmatic means for certain applications to become portable even across incompatible ecosystems, such means are outside the scope of this proposal.

+3. *Alternate semantics.* Profiles can only _restrict_ the language, they are never intended to _change_ it, e.g., by introducing alternative features or alternative behaviours.
+Language changes would introduce significantly larger complications for ecosystems, implementations, and users.
+In particular, they would preclude the existence of a "full profile" that includes everything, and targetting which allows implementations to remain profile-agnostic.

+#### Risks

+1. *Profile inflation*.
+As stated above, it is a goal of profiles to _minimise_ fragmentation.
+For that purpose, the number of specified profiles should be as small as possible – a handful rather than a dozen.
+While it could be tempting to introduce micro-profiles for all sorts of special purposes, that temptation must be avoided.
+The goal is coarse not fine granularity.

+2. *Misfeature white-washing.* Blessing the notion of language subsets may reduce the scruples against introducing questionable features into Wasm, because those could be "barred" into a profile.
+Such an approach would still increase fragmentation as well as aversely affecting the overall complexity budget and reputation of the language.

+3. *Abuse.* It may also be tempting to apply the concept of profiles to scenarios it is not intended for, such as versioning.
+That would harm their purpose and create conflict with the stated goals.

 ## Proposal

 This proposal primarily is about adding suitable "specification infrastructure" to enable formally specifying profiles, rather than creating a multitude of profiles already.